 “I say that the crystal computer constituted a prototype because I believe this work was successfully accomplished in all its theoretical aspects long before his death, for Gabe showed me what he considered to be proof of the superiority of his new instrument.
 By this time, however, something else entered his mind.
 I suspect that with the theoretical background of his work in developing the crystal computer it was not a big jump for the mind of Kron to begin thinking of the universe itself as a crystal.
 I also suspect that what he was working on when he died was a general theory applicable to the universe as whole system.
 After all the universe is a complex phenomenon in which many heterogeneous activities take place simultaneously.
 Perhaps Gabe had more than a vague intuition about short-cuts for interplanetary travel”.
 (Quoted from foreword written by Edwin K Tolan of book entitled “Gabriel Kron and Systems Theory”, published by Union College Press, Schenectady, New York, 1973, edited by H.H.
 Happ).

 Later in life (the 1960s), Kron talked of his idea for a “Crystal Computer” and how it might be his “crowning achievement”.
-I wonder if the crystal computer was shaped like a human skull!
-(Nod and a wink… the “Crystal Skull” is mentioned in an earlier post on FW Mitchell-Hedges.
+I wonder if the crystal computer was shaped like a human skull! (the “Crystal Skull” is mentioned in an earlier post on FW Mitchell-Hedges.
 See Mitchell-Hedges and the Quest for Danger).
-A friend of Kron’s, however, Dr. Edwin Tolan, mentions they jokingly referred to the machine as a “vest pocket computer”.
+Dr. Tolan, says they jokingly referred to the machine as a “vest pocket computer”; it sounds like a smart phone but a lot smarter.

 As a young man travelling around the world, Gabriel Kron visited some of the greatest miracles in engineering such as the Taj Mahal and the pyramids of Giza.
 Such elegant structures likely inspired him to seek beauty in his mathematical thinking.